 Description

-Gate piers, quadrant walls and side gates, forming the entrance to Leighton House.
-First constructed between 1842 and 1886, but altered and possibly partially rebuilt subsequently.
+The gate piers, quadrant walls, and side gates form the entrance to Leighton House.
+They were first constructed between 1842 and 1886, but have been altered and possibly partially rebuilt since then.

-The piers are of ashlar, the walls of roughly-coursed rubblestone.
-Paired inner gate piers, connected by quadrant walls to outer piers.
-All piers are tall, with bases, and moulded capping with ball finials.
-Set into the quadrant walls, stone plaques bearing the Laverton arms: three six-pointed mullets with five garbs in the first quarter, the motto being 'Basis virtutum constantia'.
-The park walls, leading to the outer piers, are ramped.
-The ornate cast-iron side gates with rich acanthus decoration and lamp overthrows were probably installed after 1888, for William Laverton.
-The central gates have been replaced, and the flat central overthrow, bearing the initials 'RCB' (Regular Commissions Board) is a modern addition.
+The piers are made of ashlar, while the walls are built from roughly-coursed rubblestone.
+There are paired inner gate piers connected by quadrant walls to the outer piers.
+All the piers are tall, featuring bases and moulded capping with ball finials.
+Set into the quadrant walls are stone plaques displaying the Laverton arms, which consist of three six-pointed mullets with five garbs in the first quarter, accompanied by the motto 'Basis virtutum constantia'.
+The park walls leading to the outer piers are ramped.
+The ornate cast-iron side gates, decorated with rich acanthus designs and lamp overthrows, were likely installed after 1888 for William Laverton.
+The central gates have been replaced, and the flat central overthrow, which bears the initials 'RCB' (Regular Commissions Board), is a modern addition.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.